 Fundraising: Some of our adopters so far have hosted their own fundraising events, ranging from information days at work, yoga classes and cinema nights.
 If you are interested in hosting your own fundraising event on our behalf, please get in touch with your idea.
 We're happy to provide you with information, leaflets and support to create a successful fundraiser!

 Fostering: We need loving foster families that can care for dogs until we find them permanent homes.
 Click here to complete our online foster form.

 Drivers: We are always on the lookout for more drivers who are happy to pick up dogs, supplies, donations.
 This could be driving to short and long destinations all over the UK and potentially Europe (if willing and able).

 Research & write articles for our website: If you are passionate about writing, and have some relevant articles that could be of interest to our adopters or followers, please get in touch, and we can publish these on our website.
 Articles can be about any dog or animal-welfare-related stories, ranging from:

 Dog behavior; Stray dog population; Puppy farming; Benefits of neutering; Dog meat industry; Exposure of any form of animal welfare issue (dog or otherwise); Behavioral advice and top tips.
 Other suggestions very welcome!

 Graphic design: Experienced designer required to support ad-hoc requests creating fliers, invitations, digital banners and advertising.
 Use of InDesign tool preferred.
-We currently have designers helping with the WaHF information booklet, the 2017 calendar, email banners, website design; however it would be useful to have more hands for busy periods!
+We currently have designers helping with the WaHF information booklet, email banners, etc; however it would be useful to have more hands for busy periods!